bharath637462/user-referral/README.md

 Features:

 User Registration Endpoint:
 Allows users to register by submitting their name, email, and password.
-Additionally, users can provide an optional referral code.
+Additionally, users can provide an optional referral code which is another user unique id.

 User Details Endpoint:
 Enables users to retrieve their details including name, email, referral code, and registration timestamp.
 Access requires a valid token.